Mom, It’s Time for the Quiz!

 He is.
 He’s being punishing in a passive-aggressive way.
 (Whereas Lachesis would get right in your face and insult you!)

 Even “passive-aggressive” is an interesting word because it’s two opposites in the same word, the unity of 2 opposites.
 So, we have a remedy here that’s characterized by conflicting forces.
-There’s actually a rubric for this in the Repertory and here it is:
+There’s actually a rubric for this in the Repertory:

 “Mind: contradictory, actions, intentions, are contradictory to”

 Meaning: what he wants, his actions are contradictory to!
 He’s sabotaging his own needs and desires with his actions!
-Come here–go away, come here–go away.
-So he wants his mother’s love and attention, but he says, “Don’t touch me!” and “I don’t want your help!”
+Come here–no, go away; come here–go away.
+So he wants his mother’s love and attention, but then he says, “Don’t touch me!” and “I don’t want your help!”

 Now, here’s what Philip Bailey (Homeopathic Psychology) says about the remedy I gave: